 I have, through trial and error, arrived at what works best for me.
 For coffee stains, I find that the best thing to do—it's also Kerr-recommended—is to first flush the stain with cold running water, as heat will set the stain into the fabric.
 I wash out as much of the stain as possible, and then lather up with liquid dish detergent.
 I rinse with white vinegar and water, and usually, at this point, the stain is gone.
 Per the University of Illinois, which has a whole section of its website dedicated to stain removal (I don’t know why, but we could probably use all of it), you can also soak your stained items for 15 minutes in a mixture of dish detergent, white vinegar, and water, but I find applying my cleaning “ingredients” one by one to be more effective.

 If you’ve got a more serious coffee spill on your hands, your work isn’t done.
-Use a sponge to apply rubbing alcohol to the stain, working from the center.
-Then, do soak the stain in at least a quart of water with a tablespoon of an enzyme cleaner, and then wash as you normally would.
+Use a sponge to apply rubbing alcohol to the stain, working outward from the center.
+Then, soak the stain in at least a quart of water with a tablespoon of an enzyme cleaner, and then wash as you normally would.

 This post was updated June 2022 because it's iced coffee season and you know what that means...more spills.

 Got an even better way to wash out a coffee stain?
 We're all ears.